allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 Having Graphite as a working metric store, we are looking towards some other solutions, especially those supporting [Metrics 2.0](http://metrics20.org/).
-For now, we are routing existing metrics from Graphite to [KairosDB](https://github.com/kairosdb/kairosdb) to get better fault tolerance and recovery, since copying and merging Whisper files over the network is very tedious way to recover after single node failure.
+For now, we are routing existing metrics from Graphite to [KairosDB](https://github.com/kairosdb/kairosdb) to get better fault tolerance and recovery, since copying and merging Whisper files over the network is a very tedious way to recover after single node failure.